Jon-AtAWS/opensearch-ml-quickstart/README.md

 Begin by cloning the repository and setting up a Python virtual environment to isolate dependencies.

+`gh repo clone Jon-AtAWS/opensearch-ml-quickstart`
+`cd opensearch-ml-quickstart`
 `python -m venv .venv`
 `source .venv/bin/activate` (or `.venv\Scripts\activate` on Windows)
 `pip install -r requirements.txt`

 ### Set up OpenSearch

 You'll also need **OpenSearch 2.19.0 or later** (tested through 3.2) to ensure compatibility with the ML Commons plugin features used throughout the examples.
 The agentic examples require **OpenSearch 3.2**.
-For local development, Docker Desktop is provides the easiest way to run a complete OpenSearch cluster with all necessary plugins pre-configured.
+For local development, Docker Desktop provides the easiest way to run a complete OpenSearch cluster with all necessary plugins pre-configured.

 Download and install [Docker Desktop](https://docs.docker.com/desktop/) if that's your preferred method.
 You can find a Docker Compose file in the opensearch-ml-quickstart folder.
 OpenSearch requires an `OPENSEARCH_INITIAL_ADMIN_PASSWORD` set as an environment variable before you start the system.
 You use this password with the `admin` user to bootstrap and use the system.
 Best practice is to create a new user and password once you've logged in for the first time.
 Execute these commands